socky/socky-api/SPECIFICATION.md

     auth = 'somerandomstring:18f7322656afd59f69e002b717664bdb1aecd28194cdfa0cd4d90a17bf38f6f2'

-When asked by browser, client should return hash:
+When asked by browser, client should return JSON-encoded hash:

     { 'auth' => 'somerandomstring:18f7322656afd59f69e002b717664bdb1aecd28194cdfa0cd4d90a17bf38f6f2' }

+## Generating channel authentication data for private channels

+Generating auth data for private channels is similar to private channels, with following exceptions:

+Browser is allowed to send additional 'data' parameter and it should be remembered in JSON-encoded form.

+    user_data = JSON.generate( request['data'] )

+This data should be included in string\_to\_sign:

+    string_to_sign = '<salt>:<connection_id>:<channel_name>:<user_data>'

+When asked by browser, client should return JSON-encoded hash:

+    { 'auth' => '<salt>:<signature>', 'data' => '<user_data>' }

+Note that in final string user\_data will be JSON-encoded two times.